This Is How Some Black Women Are Skirting Racism And Sexism To Find Funding

 Pipeline Angels is training both investors and inventors.
 The brainchild of Natalia Oberti Noguera, she aspired to change the face of angel investing and challenge stereotypes around women and money.
 The company started as a reverse market research project–to build a network of women social entrepreneurs in New York City, and it got to over 1,200 members.
 The goal is, “To do well while doing good.”

 Oberti Noguera, a 2005 graduate of Yale with a BA in comparative literature and economics, had an “a-ha moment” that was the impetus for starting the program when she noticed the growing proliferation of for-profit social venture companies like Honest Tea and Tom’s Shoes.
-The tipping point was her attendance, and hearing a white male VC at a conference say that he looks for “People like me and people who remind me of me” when deciding whether to invest in a company.
+The tipping point was hearing a white male VC at a tech conference say that he looks for “Someone like me” when deciding whether to invest in a company.

 To provide equal access and opportunity, she created Pipeline Angels as one program for investors and another for founders.
-Noguera strategized that it would be easier to get high net worth women who are donating to nonprofits to donate to for-profit social ventures.
-She believed that it is easier to get this demographic to see the value of these ventures, and consider investing instead of a solely philanthropic that they’d normally donate to anyway.
+Oberti Noguera strategized that it would be easier to get high net worth women who are donating to nonprofits to donate to for-profit social ventures.
+She believed that it is easier to get this demographic to see the value of these ventures, and consider investing in these ventures, in addition to solely philanthropic causes that they’d normally donate to anyway.

 Founders (all women or non-gender conforming people of color) of for-profit social companies pitch to an investor cohort, each investor contributes $5,000, and they decide as a collective which company wins the pitch competition and the funding.

-One entrepreneur with successful results is Tanya Van Court, the founder of iSow, formerly GoalSetter. iSow is a platform that gets kids to sign up for goals for holidays, birthdays, and special occasions where gifts are given, save for things that are meaningful while eschewing smaller things, and encourages more mindful purchases.
+One entrepreneur with successful results is Tanya Van Court, the founder of GoalSetter, formerly iSow.
+GoalSetter is a platform that gets kids to sign up for goals for holidays, birthdays, and special occasions where gifts are given, save for things that are meaningful while eschewing smaller things, and encourages more mindful purchases.
 It empowers kids and allows them to use their agency to set a goal and teaches delayed gratification.

-Van Court is a veteran in the digital platform space with stints at ESPN3, where she launched their digital platform and online video service; HBO where she launched HBO Now; and Nickelodeon, where she ran the digital preschool business.
+Van Court is a veteran in the digital platform space with stints at ESPN, where she launched their digital platform and online video service ESPN3; HBO where she launched HBO Now; and Nickelodeon, where she ran the digital preschool business.
 She also holds two engineering degrees from Stanford, in addition to her years of expertise, but when it came to raise funds for her business, she consistently came up short.

 After one unsuccessful pitch too many, and repeatedly hearing some variation of, “When you have more customers, more press, or more traction,” Van Court decided to focus on funding from female-backed funding sources.
-Applying to three Pipeline Angels cities, and pitching while seven months pregnant, Van Court raised $200,000 for iSow through the program, on her way to securing a total of $850,000 in funding.
+Applying to three Pipeline Angels cities, and pitching while seven months pregnant, Van Court raised $200,000 for GoalSetter through the program, on her way to securing a total of $850,000 in funding.
 The majority of funding has come from women and women of color, with only one white male investor.
 Van Court says “[Pipeline Angels] is a game-changer, and you wish there were more programs out there, because there are great companies that just don’t have a chance to get off the ground, because of lack of early seed capital that they need.
 Good, beneficial technology is left on the table.”

 Luring Investors Who Understand The Market